 Founded in January 2007 OW2 is an independent industry community dedicated to developing open source code middleware and to fostering a vibrant community and business ecosystem.
 The OW2 Consortium hosts some one hundred technology Projects, including Acceleo, ASM, Bonita, eXo Platorm, Funambol, JOnAS, Lomboz, Orbeon Forms, PetALS, SpagoBI and XWiki.
 Visit www.ow2.org

 - A joint press release will display both the OW2 Consortium logo and the member company logo

-- Press Release Template: A joint press release should be developed according to the template wich is available here in .pdf version or .odt version.
+- Press Release Template: A joint press release should be developed according to the template wich is available here in or .